puikinsh/Unite-Theme/readme.txt

 /*========= Description =========*/

 Unite is a clean, modern and fully responsive WordPress wedding theme built using Bootstrap 3 which makes it optimized for tablets and mobile.
 It is a highly customizable theme with unlimited color variations that can be tweaked via simple yet powerful Theme Options.
 Theme has a built-in Popular Posts Widget, Infinite Scroll (powered by Jatpack) and translation support.
+It's now available in German.
 Theme features fancy image slider, SEO friendly structure, logo support, social links and widgetized homepage.
-This theme was built to be used for wedding related websites but can be tweaked to be used as any other image-centric blog.
+This theme was built to be used for wedding related websites but can be tweaked to be used as any other image-centric blog such as travel.
+Unite theme now supports WooCommerce to create your own eStore.

 For questions, comments or bug reports, visit Colorlib support forum (http://colorlib.com/wp/forums).